01 of 08

 Ushuaia, Argentina - Cruise Ship Pier

-The cruise ship pier in Ushuaia is the gateway for those cruising to Antarctica.Continue to 11 of 13 below.
+The cruise ship pier in Ushuaia is the gateway for those cruising to Antarctica.
+Like the airport, the cruise ship pier at Ushuaia is relatively large and demonstrates the dependence on tourism in the area.Continue to 8 of 8 below.